- Code BURM1003

 Upon successful completion, students will have the knowledge and skills to:

 - Use an active vocabulary of around 700 Burmese words in spoken and written forms.

 - Reproduce Burmese pronunciation in Burmese script with some basic knowledge of irregular spellings.

-Equivalent to CEFR A1-A2; MLT (Myanmar Language Test) M1
+Equivalent to CEFR A1-A2; MLT (Myanmar Language Test) MB-M1

 Relevant past experience includes: